Lexx: Filming

 Season one was shot in Halifax, Nova Scotia, primarily at a repurposed Volvo plant on the waterfront.
 Additional scenes were shot at Babelsberg Studios in Berlin.
 The "protoblood" that Kai lives off of was a combination of honey and hand lotion.
 One hallway set for the Cluster was so long that it extended outside the studio, through a dressing room, and into another studio.
 The command "chair" for the Lexx was outfitted with easily removable "skin", allowing it to be shot from any angle.
 This skin would later be removed entirely after season one.
 The food that the Lexx produces for the crew was mashed yams in season one, and rice pudding for the rest of the series.

+The Season two episode "The Net" is largely made up of recycled footage from the previous episode "The Web".
+Director Chis Bould says this was done due to production constraints, as both episodes had to be shot in nine days as opposed to the regular schedule of one episode over eight days.

+In the Season Four episode "The Game", Kai plays a game of chess with Prince to win his soul back.
+Their game is a move-for-move recreation of the first casual match played between Louis Charles Mahe De La Bourdonnais and Alexander McDonnell in the World Championship of 1834.

 Design

 Donovan rejected the sleek, futuristic look common in science fiction in favour of organic, fleshy materials.
 Many of the creatures and machines are a hybrid of organic material and technology.
 Producer Bill Fleming compares it to a surgical implant or artificial limb, saying "it's functional, but it sure doesn't look good up close."
 According to set designer Nigel Scott, "Our world is chaotic.
 All the cars and buildings are designed by different people, so nothing really matches.
-And Lexx is exactly the same - it's just chaos."
+And Lexx is exactly the same – it's just chaos."
 The insect wars and the biological designs of the ships were made a central part of the story after they had been designed, with writers using the concept art as a basis for the plot.

 Head art director Mark Laing says that the design of the Cluster was based around medieval cities, explaining how "the whole city is built on top of a ruin built on a ruin.
 Buildings are built on top of buildings, incorporating still standing structures into their own structures, which are also somewhat run down."

 The Lexx itself has sexual undertones as part of its design.
 Laing points out how the Lexx's showerhead "is this luminous pink tube that's a little too interested in its work...
 It'll snake all over you if you're not paying attention.
 It's quite frisky."
-Several fans have also pointed how the Lexx's seemingly phallic appearance.
+Sources have also pointed out the Lexx's seemingly phallic appearance.
 Writer Jeffrey Hirschfield only incorporated the bare minimum of "accurate" science when absolutely necessary.